redstone99/hass-alert2/README.md

 ### Event alerts

-Event alerts may be triggered either by an explicit `trigger` option in the config, or by a service call to `alert2.report`.
+Event alerts may be triggered either by an explicit `trigger` option in the config, or by the action `alert2.report`.
 An event alert can also specify a `condition` as a template or entity name.
 The alert fires if it is triggered AND the condition evaluates to true.

 ### Common alert features

 Each alert maintains a bit indicating whether it has been ack'd or not.
 That bit is reset each time the alert fires.
-Ack'ing is done by clicking a button in the UI (described below) or calling the `alert2.ack` service.
+Ack'ing is done by clicking a button in the UI (described below) or calling the `alert2.ack` action.
 Ack'ing stops reminder notifications (see below) and is indicated visually in the UI.
-The `alert2.unack` service is also available.
+The `alert2.unack` and `alert2.toggle_ack` actions are also available.

 Each alert can specify a priority.
 Priority affects how the alert is displayed in the Alert2 UI Overview card.